 A note: I have noticed that many gluten-free bakers have determined that their goal with gf baking is health-related.
 These bakers use certain flours over other ones because they are more “healthy” than others.
 So, these folks don’t use rice flours because they feel they’re not as full of nutrients as, say, quinoa flour.
 This is fine, as long as you and they are aware of the different qualities these flours give to baked goods.
 Baking with these flours is the equivalent to non-gf bakers using whole wheat or rye flour in all of their baked goods because it’s “healthier.”
 As any baker knows, whole wheat flour by itself lends a certain taste and texture to baked goods that you don’t get with white flours.
 So, a whole wheat cookie is going to taste and feel differently in your mouth than one made with white flour.
 It drives me crazy when people tell me they think gf baking tastes weird and then I find out that it’s because bean or some other strong-tasting flour was used by the baker.

 My goals for baking don’t fall into this category.
+I am a classic baker.
 I like to think of myself as falling into more into the Julia Child category of bakers.
 I don’t bake brownies, for example, because they’re healthy.
 I bake them because I love to bake, I like the craft of baking, I want a treat, and brownies are yummy.
 So, unless I’m going for a certain taste/texture, like I do with my gf baguettes or graham crackers, I usually do not use the heavier and more strong-tasting flours like sorghum, teff, amaranth, and quinoa.
 I include this caveat here to explain why I use the flours I use.

 Back to Bette Hagman.
 I think at a certain point folks must have communicated to Hagman that the taste of the bean flour mix wasn’t so good, for she then came up with her Featherlight Rice Flour Mix, which got rid of the bean flour.
 This mix contained rice flour, tapioca flour, cornstarch, and potato flour.
 This was better.
 But, not great.
 And the batter made with this mix still tasted awful.
 Another issue with both of her mixes is that they do not contain xanthan gum–which is essential for gf baking.
 You have to add it separately to each recipe.
 This drove me crazy for everyday baking.